 a) Cause the minutes of all Board and Executive Committee meetings of the organization to be recorded and distributed within seven days of such meeting being held to all Board members;

 c) Cause notice of all meetings to be given;

 d) Attest the signatures of the officers and directors as required;

-e) Be the custodian of the seal of the Organization and of all books, papers, records, correspondence, contracts and other documents belonging to the Organization which the Secretary shall deliver up only when authorized by a
+e) Be the custodian of the seal of the organization and of all books, papers, records, correspondence, contracts and other documents belonging to the organization which the Secretary shall deliver up only when authorized by a

-a) Keep full and accurate accounts of all receipts and disbursements of the Organization in proper books of account and shall deposit all monies or other valuable effects in the name and to the credit of the organization in such bank or banks as may from time to be designated by the Board of Directors.
+a) Keep full and accurate accounts of all receipts and disbursements of the organization in proper books of account and shall deposit all monies or other valuable effects in the name and to the credit of the in such bank or banks as may from time to be designated by the Board of Directors.

 b) Disburse the funds of the organization under the direction of the Board of Directors and shall render to the Board of Directors at regular meetings or whenever required, an account of all transactions as Treasurer of the Organization.
 The Treasurer may delegate administrative duties to such person or persons as the Board of Directors shall approve.
 The Treasurer shall also perform such other duties as may from time to time be determined by the Board of Directors.